CMPSC403-AlleghenyCollege-Fall2021/lab05/README.md

 ## Assignment Specification

 In this lab you will complete two walkthrough rooms and several CTF challenges.
-Specifically you are invited to complete at least two CTF rooms.
+Although, you each must answer questions in the TryHackMe rooms, you should work on finding those answers with your partner.
+After you complete the two walkthrough rooms, you are invited to select at least **two** CTF challenges from the list given below.
 You are then invited to reflect on your experiences in a Markdown file given in this repository.

 1. Lab 5.1:
 2. Lab 5.2: